 The ink will resist water when it's dry.
 Usually requires a longer drying period before water/paint can be applied on top without ink bleeding.
 This is a more common thing to see on inks, rather than pens.

-✔️ Water-soluble: if your pen has this written on it, it means the ink is water-based and will run when you add watercolour to it.
-You can create some fun pen and ink illustrations with this technique, but it doesn't really play well with watercolour if you want it to stay on the page.
+❌ Water-soluble: if your pen has this written on it, it means the ink is water-based and will run when you add watercolour to it.
+You can create some fun pen and ink illustrations with this technique, but it doesn't really play well with watercolour if you want it to stay put and not bleed.

 This refers to the stability of the ink when exposed to light.
 When ink has high lightfastness, the pigment does not fade over time.

 Ink that resists fading over long periods of time and that will not discolour; lightfast.

 Ink that is above 7 on the pH scale (ie more basic than acidic) and that will not damage paper over time.